 b.
-The appellate divisions of the supreme court are continued, and shall consist of seven justices of the supreme court in each of the first [and], second and fifth departments, and five justices in each of the other departments.
+The appellate divisions of the supreme court are continued, and shall consist of seven justices of the supreme court in each of the first [and], second and fifth defirst [and], second and fitted departments, and five justices in each of the other departments.
 In each appellate division, four justices shall constitute a quorum, and the concurrence of three shall be necessary to a decision.
-No more than five justices shall sit in any case.
+No more than five justices shall sit in any

 § 2.
-Resolved (if the Senate concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+Resolved (if the Senate con-cur).
+That the foregoing amend-ment be referred to the first regular legislative session convening ular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.